zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Below is the testing of this Major_Classifier, which when given a comment will attempt to make a predciton as to what the rating is, to the nearest whole number.

-### Experiment 4: Developing & Testing a Classifier that is Composed of SVM Classifiers
+### Experiment 4: Making & Developing the Contribution to the Problem

 ```python
 class Major_Classifier: